oscar-system/GAP_pkg/GAP_pkg_anupq/README.md

 # GAP_pkg_anupq

-This is generated wrapper package for the GAP package ANUPQ 3.2.6.
+This is a generated Julia wrapper package for the GAP package ANUPQ 3.2.6.

 ## Issues